Riester pension goes investment products: What the retirement savings depot really means for banks and insurance companies

 — Paul Kammerer, CCO, fincite

-• The rigid 100%-contribution guarantee is eliminated: Three variants available (100%, 80%, no guarantee)
+• The rigid 100% contribution guarantee is abolished: Three options can be selected (100%, 80%, no guarantee)

 The market potential